waltscode/Regex_Explained/gist-template.md

  '\bthe\b' will work for 'the' and EXCLUDE something like 'thermal'.

+* '\B' This is a 'Non-Word Boundary'.
+It is used to define a sequence of characters NOT LIMITED TO A WORD.
+Essentially the opposite of how '\b' 'Word Boundaries' work.

+Example:

+  '\Bthe\B' will work for a word like 'thermal' but will EXCLUDE the word 'the'.

 ### Quantifiers
 Quantifiers are used to quantify how many of an occurrence of characters or sequences we are looking for in the expression.